avian2/jsonmerge/README.rst

   (e.g. in *properties*, *patternProperties* or *additionalProperties* schema keywords).

-  The *objclass* option allows one to request a different dictionary class to be used to hold the JSON object.
+  The *objClass* option allows one to request a different dictionary class to be used to hold the JSON object.
 The possible values are names that correspond to specific Python classes.
 Built-in names include *OrderedDict*, to use the ``collections.OrderedDict`` class, or *default*,